econrad003/maze4c/README.md

 * module *recursive\_division* (classes *Subgrid*, *RecursiveDivision*) - recursive division, implemented as a passage carver for a rectangular grid.
 * module *watershed\_division* (classes *Reservoir*, *WatershedDivision*) - a generalized recursive division algorithm for arbitrary connected grids, implemented as a passage carver using the *Watershed* class.
 * module *dff* (for *depth-first forest*; class *DFF*) is the first of a family of *growing forest* algorithm.
 Using class *Task* in the same module, it is possible to implement other growing forest algorithms, such as a breadth-first forest, or even a growing forest built from a depth-first tree and a breadth-first tree.
 (See the documentation for some examples.
 Jamis Buck's name for DFF is *recursive backtracker with parallel seeds*.)
+* module *fractal\_tess* (class *FractalTessellation*) - a fractal-based algorithm which is neither a passage carver nor a wall builder as it does not start with a configured grid.
+It might be better described as a recursive tiler as it assembles tiles recursively to produce larger tiles.
+Some passage carving is used to glue tiles together.

 These are documented in *doc/Algorithms*.